Our Team

 Media & Program Director

 Amanda is an avid reader who enjoys quiet moments spent in nature and relishing the simple things in life.
-By trade she is a writer and multidisciplinary storyteller drawn to creating and sharing stories that connect, challenge, and change.
+By trade she is a project manager and multidisciplinary storyteller with over 15 years experience leading projects in traditional and new media.
+She is drawn to sharing stories that connect people, challenge norms, and inspire change.

-Amanda’s most notable work has been in the TV and film industry where she’s amassed production and performance credits spanning over fifty hours of broadcast content, including Writer/Director of five full-length documentaries, of which two received Screen NS 'Best Documentary' award nominations (2018, 2019).
-Her work has screened at festivals—including the AIFF and Lunenburg DOC Fest, locally—and aired on major networks and streaming platforms worldwide.
+Amanda’s most notable work has been in the TV and film industry, where she has accumulated a diverse range of production and performance credits.
+She has served as Writer/Director for five full-length documentaries, two of which were nominated for Screen NS's 'Best Documentary' award (2018, 2019).
+Her work has been featured in festivals—such as AIFF and Lunenburg DOC Fest, locally—and broadcast on major networks and streaming platforms worldwide.

 Sophia Hong